Follow Brandie on Twitter: @brandieashe

 Hello, classic film fans!
-My name is Brandie and I am the co-founder of True Classics, having served as its head writer and managing editor since its inception.
+My name is Brandie and I am the co-founder of True Classics, having served as its head writer and editor-in-chief since its inception.

 I am a freelance writer and editor.
 As of late, my specialty has been ghostwriting and editing memoirs, something I thoroughly enjoy doing.
 I love hearing other people’s stories, and it’s even more fun to have a hand in helping preserve their personal histories.